(Photo credit: Hal)

-Beginning in 2010, the Norton Bay Inter-Tribal Watershed Council (NBITWC) and the Native Villages of Elim, Koyuk, Unalakleet and Shaktoolik initiated a Norton Sound adaptation planning process using the “Steps to Resilience” under the U.S. Climate Resilience Toolkit including: 1) Explore Hazards; 2) Assess Vulnerability and Risks; 3) Investigate Options; 4) Prioritize and Plan; and 5) Take Action.
+In 2010, the Norton Bay Watershed Council (NBWC) and Native Villages of Elim, Koyuk, Unalakleet, and Shaktoolik initiated a Norton Sound adaptation planning process using the "Steps to Resilience" under the U.S. Climate Resilience Toolkit.

 These documents were developed using both Traditional Ecological Knowledge (TEK) and contemporary science, and included the local community in decision making by holding community gatherings and participating in public gatherings.
 The planning effort also included surveys designed to gather TEK, and documentation of observations and concerns, as well as success stories.
 Data on water flow, quality and temperature were also applied to the Planning Documents to address the potential impacts of mining activity and climate change on subsistence resources and human health and welfare within the Tubutulik River Watershed.

-In addition, NBITWC and our village partners have obtained funding to assist the Villages in applying for Hazard Mitigation Planning and to apply existing water quality and quantity baseline data; climate change scenarios, maps, background information and research; watershed assessments; and planning documents to take specific actions that will protect rivers and streams that support fish and wildlife habitat and subsistence uses, from climate change and development of related temperature increases and low flows using habitat improvement measures.
+Funding has been obtained to help villages apply for Hazard Mitigation Planning and apply existing data and planning documents to take specific actions that protect rivers and streams that support fish and wildlife habitat and subsistence uses, from climate change and development.

-Finally, the NBITWC is engaging in a dialogue with other indigenous communities and nations, including the Inuit Circumpolar Council, the Arctic Circle, the Group on Earth Observations, the World Meteorological Organization (WMO), the European Polar Board (EPB) and the Sustaining Arctic Observing Networks (SAON), NBITWC to help the Villages respond and adapt to climate change.
+We are engaging in a dialogue with other indigenous communities and nations to help the Villages respond and adapt to climate change.
+This includes engaging with the Inuit Circumpolar Council, the Arctic Circle, the Group on Earth Observations, the World Meteorological Organization (WMO), the European Polar Board (EPB), and the Sustaining Arctic Observing Networks (SAON).